kennytilton/web-mx/doc/intro-clock.md

 # Introduction to Web/MX

-Web/MX delivers a simple, powerful developer experience through several unconventional choices:
+Web/MX delivers a simple yet powerful developer experience through several unconventional choices:
-* "reactivity first": [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) property-to-property, transparent reactivity connects all interesting, long-lived state;
-* the view exists in a state-graph continuum with the model, or, the view is model;
+* reactivity first: [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) transparently connects individual object properties;
-* state is managed "in place", gathered by app components as they require to fulill their functional specs; and
+* _the application is its own database:_ state is managed "in place", gathered locally by app components as needed to fulfill functional specs;
-* state DAG is globally searchable and mutable, starting from any node.
-More pragmatically, any property of any widget can read any other property, and any event handler can mutate any property;
+* _omiscience/omnipotence:_ when a widget concerns another widget, the state DAG is available for unrestricted outreach, starting from any node.
+More pragmatically, any property of any widget can read any other property, and any event handler can mutate any property; and
 * Web/MX is just [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).

 Accurate but abstract.
+Here is what that means to Web/MX developmen:
+* we start from static HTML/CSS;
+* where a property needs to be dynamic, ie, change when other things change, we express them as a function of the other properties;
+* where a property needs to be changed in response to events, event handlers can navigate to any widget to change any property; and
+* all other mechanical Web programming tasks remain the same.

 Let us look at some code that does all that, to make those ideas concrete.

 #### Hello Clock
 Follow these steps to clone Web/MX itself and run an example.